quancs/UPSimulator/README.md

 }
 ```

-## Object
+## Object or Spike
-When declare a object, you need to specify its name and quantity (if more than one copy).
+Spike is implemented as an object in UPSimulator.
+And no special symbol is used to defined a spike.
+So, the usage of spike is the same as object.
+When declare a object or spike, you need to specify its name and quantity (if more than one copy).
 And you can specify its dimension as well.
 Following is an example.

 ```
 Object a,b^2,c[1]^1,d[2][3];